Pokémon: Anime production and premiere

 A boy hugging a Pikachu-costumed performer.
-Pikachu became a popular character among both boys and girls.

 A production council was formed to produce the anime.
 Different people appeared at different meetings, but four individuals usually present were Ishihara of Creatures, Sugimori of Game Freak, Yuyama of OLM, and independent producer Yoshikawa.
 Yoshikawa had the final say.
 The council decided on the anime's worldview, characters, general storyline, and various important details.
 The early meetings, which were also attended by Tajiri, usually started with a Q&A session in which Tajiri and Ishihara were asked about the Pokemon universe.
 The council was careful to have the anime be in concordance with the video game.
 Inevitably, there had to be differences between the two, but all agreed that the overall worldview as envisioned by Tajiri should not be disturbed.
 At the start of the video game, the player has to choose one of three starter Pokemon: Fushigidane, Hitokage, or Zenigame (Bulbasaur, Charmander, or Squirtle).
-The council didn't want to unfairly popularize any of them, and wanted the protagonist to start out with a different Pokemon.
-Kenji Hatakeyama, who interviewed various people involved with the creation of Pokemon, wrote that, by coincidence, three people independently suggested to the council that a Pikachu should be a main character in the anime: Kubo, Yuyama, and Keisuke Iwata of TV Tokyo's Film Department.
-In the end, all council members agreed that Pikachu should be one of Pocket Monsters central icons, as they expected Pikachu to appeal to both boys and girls, as well as their mothers.
+The council did not want to unfairly popularize any of them, and wanted the protagonist to start out with a different Pokemon.
+They unanimously decided that a Pikachu should be one of Pokemon's central icons.
+They expected Pikachu to appeal to both boys and girls, as well as their mothers.
 This would expand the franchise's audience, which was considered a core objective of the anime.